archishmagoli/flashcards/README.md

 Submitted by: **Archie Goli**

-This web app: **provides users with 10 flashcards with questions in different domains so they can improve their general knowledge.!**
+This web app: **provides users with 10 flashcards with questions in different domains so they can improve their general knowledge!**

 Time spent: **4** hours spent in total